jrialland/pytestcontainers/README.md

 - `port` (int): The port to check.
 Default is 0.
 - `timeout` (int): The timeout in seconds.
 Default is 10.
 - `poll_interval` (float): The polling interval in seconds.
 Default is 0.1.

-## TODO

-    this library does not handle compose files yet.

 ## License